powmedia/backbone-forms/README.md

 - **`fieldsets`**

   An array of fieldsets descriptions.
 A fieldset is either a list of field names, or an object with `legend` and `fields` attributes.
 The `legend` will be inserted at the top of the fieldset inside a `<legend>` tag; the list of fields will be treated as `fields` is below. `fieldsets` takes priority over `fields`.
+You can also define it in the model.

 - **`fields`**